How to Measure the Success of Your Video Campaign

 4. Click-Through Rate (CTR)

-CTR indicates how many viewers interacted with a call-to-action (CTA) in your video..
-A high CTR indicates that your video effectively drives viewers to take the desired action, whether it’s visiting a website, signing up for a newsletter, or making a purchase.
+Click-Through Rate (CTR) measures how many viewers took action on a specific CTA within your video.
+This metric is crucial in evaluating whether your video effectively drives viewers to take a desired action, such as visiting a website, signing up for a newsletter, or exploring additional content.

 5. Conversion Rate